effets secondaires reeducation périnée avec sonde

 The Emy Pelvic floor kegel trainer

-It is the only home biofeedback medical device that has undergone a clinical trial.
+Emy trainer is a home biofeedback medical device that has undergone a clinical trial.
 Here are the results after 3 months of regular training:

 • 98% of patients report an improved quality of life.